 These three plays are performed outside the festival performances.

-During the festivals of local goddesses, usually Bhamakalapam or added to the group's itinerary as villagers like to witness these plays.
+During the festivals of local goddesses, usually Bhamakalapam or Gollakalapam is performed.
+These plays are thus non-ritualistic and are added to the group's itinerary as villagers like to witness these plays.